-Guided by the FISO and the intent of our Strategic Plan (2016- 2019) the College focused on the following key improvement initiatives in 2017: building practice excellence, curriculum planning and assessment, building leadership teams, empowering students and building school pride, setting expectations and promoting inclusion and building communities.
+Guided by the FISO and the intent of our Strategic Plan (2016- 2019) the College focused on the following key improvement initiatives in 2018: building practice excellence, curriculum planning and assessment, building leadership teams, empowering students and building school pride, setting expectations and promoting inclusion and building communities.

-Key Improvement Strategies included a range of data informed literacy and numeracy initiatives, the development and implementation of the Maribyrnong Model Of Instructional Practice, the development of teacher capacity, the development of the leadership capabilities of current and future Faculty Leaders, broadening of structured extracurricular programs, development of transition programs at Year 7 and 10 -12, systemic feedback to teachers on classroom learning.
+Key Improvement Strategies included a range of data informed literacy and numeracy initiatives, the development of teacher capacity, the development of the leadership capabilities of current and future Faculty Leaders, broadening of structured extracurricular programs, development of transition programs at Year 7 and 10 -12, systemic feedback to teachers on classroom learning.